Paper money: Advantages and disadvantages

-Prior to the introduction of banknotes, precious or semiprecious metals minted into coins to certify their substance were widely used as a medium of exchange.
+Prior to the introduction of paper money, precious or semiprecious metals minted into coins to certify their substance were widely used as a medium of exchange.
 The value that people attributed to coins was originally based upon the value of the metal unless they were token issues or had been debased.
-Banknotes were originally a claim for the coins held by the bank, but due to the ease with which they could be transferred and the confidence that people had in the capacity of the bank to settle the notes in coin if presented, they became a popular means of exchange in their own right.
-They now make up a very small proportion of the "money" that people think that they have as demand deposit bank accounts and electronic payments have negated the need to carry notes and coins.
+When paper money was issued by banks, that was originally a claim for the coins held by the bank, but due to the ease with which they could be transferred and the confidence that people had in the capacity of the bank to settle the notes in coin if presented, they became a popular means of exchange in their own right.
+They now make up a very small proportion of the "money" that people think that they have, as demand deposit bank accounts and electronic payments have negated much of the need to carry notes and coins.

-Banknotes have a natural advantage over coins in that they are lighter to carry, but they are also less durable than coins.
+Paper money has a natural advantage over coins in that it is lighter to carry; but it is also less durable than coins.
 Banknotes issued by commercial banks had counterparty risk, meaning that the bank may not be able to make payment when the note was presented.
 Notes issued by central banks had a theoretical risk when they were backed by gold and silver.
-Both banknotes and coins are subject to inflation.
-The durability of coins means that even if metal coins melt in a fire or are submerged under the sea for hundreds of years they still have some value when they are recovered.
+Both notes and coins are subject to inflation.
+The durability of coins means that even if metal coins melt in a fire or are submerged under the sea for hundreds of years, they still have some value when they are recovered.
 Gold coins salvaged from shipwrecks retain almost all of their original appearance, but silver coins slowly corrode.

 Other costs of using bearer money include: